 - RULES: You should carefully investigate the Rules of the Owners Corporation, as the rules can impose restrictions that affect your use and enjoyment of the property and the ability to renovate the property.

 - LOT ENTITLEMENT & LIABILITY: Are the lot entitlement and liabilities shown on the Plan of Subdivision appropriately apportioned for each property that forms part of the building?

-- OWNERS CORPORATION MEETINGS: Check if any proposals or agreements are in place which will effect your enjoyment and use of the premises.
+- OWNERS CORPORATION MEETINGS: Check if any proposals or agreements are in place which will affect your enjoyment and use of the premises.

-NOTE: This is information of a general nature only and cannot be relied upon as all encompassing.
+Please note: This is information of a general nature only and cannot be relied upon as all-encompassing.
 You must seek legal advice specific to your purchase and never commit to an agreement unless you have obtained that legal advice.
 Contact us for further information.